ROANOKE, Va. – It was a weather event that changed the way many of us view weather in this area - the derecho of 2012.

 Fortunately, these kinds of storms are fairly uncommon for us.
 According to the Storm Prediction Center, derechos happen once every two years in our region on average.

-Not all derechos are created equal, and not all of them produce the extent of damage that we saw on this day six years ago.
+Not all derechos are created equal, and not all of them produce the extent of damage that we saw on this day nine years ago.
 The one on June 29, 2012 is the benchmark for our area.

 Part of what made this storm so incredibly strong was the fairly widespread 100 degree heat earlier in the day.
 For many in our region, we haven’t been in the triple digits since this time in 2012.